gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ### MCP Agent Expansion

 The GitKraken MCP server can now be registered with additional AI agents detected on your machine, including Claude Desktop, Codex, and Gemini CLI.
-Connect them after MCP installation or via the "Connect More Agents" action in the Home view and Welcome page.
+Connect them after MCP installation or via the "Connect More Agents" action in the Home view, Welcome view, or Command Palette.

 ### Branch Activity in the Home View